-Emergencies can happen out of the blue.
-And if you don’t have a buffer of cash between you and the twists and turns of life, things can get tricky pretty quickly.
-That’s where Baby Step 1 comes in: Saving $1,000 in a starter emergency fund.
-It’s your financial safety net for when things go haywire.
+Emergencies—they can hit you out of nowhere.
+And if you don’t have a buffer of cash between you and all the twists and turns of life, things can get tricky fast.
+That’s where an emergency fund comes to the rescue—it’s your financial safety net when things go south.

 What Is an Emergency?

-Okay, let’s be clear about what qualifies as an emergency here.
-Your kitchen renovation is not an emergency.
+First off, let’s be clear about what qualifies as an emergency.
+A sale at your favorite department store is not an emergency.
 Neither is your summer vacation.
-Or a new TV.
+Or renovating your kitchen.

-True emergencies are unexpected, urgent and necessary.
-The brakes in your car going out, cutting yourself while chopping veggies, or suddenly losing your job are actual emergencies.
+True emergencies are unexpected, necessary and urgent.
+Rear-ending someone on the interstate, cutting yourself while chopping veggies, or suddenly getting laid off are actual emergencies.
 Emergency funds are for when something serious happens, not for when you just want to treat yourself.
-So, make sure you’ve got a bona fide emergency on your hands before you decide to dip into your emergency savings.
+So, make sure you’ve got a bona fide emergency on your hands before you decide to dip into your savings.

 5 Steps to Take When an Emergency Is Bigger Than Your Emergency Fund:

-If your son broke his arm and you’re struggling to pay the hospital bill, call the good folks in billing.
-Ask about discounts and get on a payment plan for medical expenses that you can cash-flow over the next several months.
+If a family member had to go to the hospital and you’re struggling to pay the bill, call the folks in billing.
+Ask about discounts or get on a payment plan for medical expenses that you can cash flow over the next several months.
 When in doubt, ask.
 Just be persistent, patient and kind.
-And pay something up front to show you’re serious about repaying your debt!
+And if possible, pay something up front to show you’re serious about repaying your debt.
 They’ll usually work with you.

-Sometimes, you just need more cash.
-New HVAC units aren’t cheap, after all.
-If you need more money, sell everything you don’t use anymore.
+Let’s be real: Sometimes, you just need more cash.
+Car repairs and new roofs aren’t cheap, after all.
+If you need more money, start by selling everything you don’t use anymore.
 Clean out your closet, attic or garage.
-Then hop on Craigslist or eBay to list your old bikes, iPads, DVDs, furniture, clothing, and third TV to get some quick cash.
+Then hop on Craigslist or eBay to list your old bikes, iPads, DVDs, furniture, clothing and TVs to get some quick cash.

 And then there’s just plain work!
-Look for ways to earn cash by freelancing, delivering groceries, driving for Uber or Lyft, babysitting, dog sitting, house sitting, selling your iPhone photos, or picking up some overtime at work.
-There are plenty of ways to boost your income without ever leaving your house—like freelancing, online teaching or bookkeeping.
-You can grow your financial safety net if you’re willing to make some sacrifices.
+Look for ways to earn cash.
+Try delivering groceries or takeout, driving for Uber or Lyft, babysitting, walking dogs, or cleaning houses.
+There are also plenty of ways to boost your income without ever leaving your house—like freelancing, online teaching or bookkeeping.
+You can grow your financial safety net if you’re willing to get creative and make some sacrifices.

-Once the dust settles and the storm has passed, replenish your emergency fund as soon as you can.
-If there’s one thing you can count on, it’s that there will be another emergency coming down the pike.
+Once the dust settles and the storm has passed, it’s time to rebuild your emergency fund as soon as possible.
+If there’s one thing you can count on, it’s that there will be another emergency at some point.
 And when that happens, you’ll be thankful you had your emergency fund to help you weather the storm.
 So go ahead and focus on building that savings back up!